ni/nimble/packages/nimble-components/src/rich-text-editor/specs/README.md

 Due to these considerations, we have decided to defer the implementation of the `maxlength` attribute for now, focus on exploring other performance-enhancing options in the future.

-_Decision on choosing `markdown` as methods_:
+_Decision on choosing `markdown` as an accessor over methods_:

-We thought of choosing either `markdown` as `accessor` or `methods` because converting the rich text content entered in the editor to a markdown string is an expensive operation and not wanted to trigger it as an event for every change in the editor or as a property to enable two-way data binding for the client application.
+Initially, we thought of having `getMarkdown()` and `setMarkdown()` methods to retrieve and set the markdown string.
+We chose this approach because converting the rich text content entered in the editor to a markdown string is an expensive operation and not wanted to trigger it as an event for every change in the editor or as a property to enable two-way data binding for the client application.

+However, we realized that we could achieve the same benefits by using an `accessor` instead, by incorporating the same functionality within the
-Accessor provides a property-like syntax for clients, enabling one-way data binding and simplifying the syntax.
+`getters` and `setters`.
+Additionally, accessor provides a property-like syntax for clients, enabling one-way data binding and simplifying the syntax.
 This allows clients to retrieve the `markdown` representation only when necessary, rather than for every single change.
 For a example use case, when the user completes entering the entire content in the editor and clicks a button, the client can access the `markdown` output only once.
 This way the application's performance is enhanced as the operation is performed only once, thus eliminating unnecessary reading of an accessor.

-However, in frameworks like Angular, using `markdown` as a data binding may lead to a situation where the `setter` is not called if the value remains unchanged.
-This can become problematic when attempting to clear the editor's content by setting the markdown value to an empty string, as it won't trigger the desired behavior if the markdown value is already empty and hasn't undergone processing.
-To overcome this issue, utilizing `methods` could offer a potential solution, allowing the content to be set regardless of whether it has changed from its previous value.
+_Methods_

+-   none

 _Events_